FasterSpeeding/Discord.FM/README.md

 ## Optional

-Whilst this bot will default to running off an automatically generated local SQLite database (``data/database.db``), you can hook it up to an SQL server by adding the example seen bellow to config.json with your own data inserted.
+Whilst this bot will default to running off an automatically generated local SQLite database (``data/database.db``), you can hook it up to an SQL server by adding the example seen below to config.json with your own data inserted.
 For this to function, the SQL server will need to have a database with the name entered in config pre-created, but the bot will automatically create the necessary tables.

 ```json